 Office Hours is our one-of-a-kind, on-the-fly mentor program designed to connect industry thought leaders and professionals with the WIRe community.
 As of Q1 2020 we’ve retailored our Office Hours program to support more mentors, more dialogue, and more opportunities for remote connection and growth than ever before!
 Here’s how it works:

-- Use the form below to ask our panel of industry experts your questions about career, methodology, leadership, work-life balance, and more.
+- If you don’t see a question like yours already answered, use the form below to ask our panel of industry experts your questions about career, methodology, leadership, work-life balance, and more.
 This is your opportunity to benefit from mentorship in a low-bandwidth, high response way.

 - Our Office Hours mentor pool will review your questions and respond accordingly.
 This means you might get a variety of responses from differing perspectives and backgrounds in the industry.
 Awesome!